iTchTheRightSpot/erp-ui/README.md

-# Appointment scheduling app powered by Angular 17
+# Appointment scheduling application for Landscaping powered by Angular 17

 ## Dependencies